-- Career break: involves a registrant taking an extended period away from their work and returning to work in the same Scope of Practice.
-This also applies to registrants who move overseas to work in their current Scope of Practice. - Career change: involves a registrant taking time away from their current Scope of Practice to undertake further training and development (which may be paid or unpaid) before returning to work in a different Scope of Practice.
+A career break involves a registrant taking an extended period of time away from their work, and returning to work in the same Scope of Practice.

+A career change involves a registrant taking time away from their current Scope of Practice to undertake further training and development (which may be paid or unpaid) before returning to work in a different Scope of Practice.